 Sir Joseph Hotung

-Sir Joseph Hotung is a successful businessman, a knowledgeable collector of Chinese art and a generous philanthropist.
+Sir Joseph Hotung was a successful businessman, a knowledgeable collector of Chinese art and a generous philanthropist.
 Born in China, schooled in Shanghai and Tianjin, he completed his higher education in the USA.
 He later received an LLB from the University of London external programme.
 Having initially taken up employment in Marine Midland Bank, New York, he started his own business in Hong Kong.
 He subsequently served on the boards of HSBC and HSBC Holdings as a non-executive director.

-Throughout his career Sir Joseph Hotung has actively participated in public and community affairs in Hong Kong and in London.
-Among his many and varied positions he has acted as Council Member at the University of Hong Kong and served as Chairman of the Arts Development Council, Hong Kong and as a member of the SOAS Governing Body.
+Throughout his career Sir Joseph Hotung actively participated in public and community affairs in Hong Kong and in London.
+Among his many and varied positions he acted as Council Member at the University of Hong Kong and served as Chairman of the Arts Development Council, Hong Kong and as a member of the SOAS Governing Body.

-Through his interests, knowledge and generous support, Sir Joseph is an outstanding friend and ambassador for SOAS.
-His major research initiatives at the School include a project on human rights in China, and the Sir Joseph Hotung Programme in Law, Human Rights and Peace Building in the Middle East in 2003, which continues to this day.
+Through his interests, knowledge and generous support, Sir Joseph was an outstanding friend and ambassador for SOAS.
+His major research initiatives at the School included a project on human rights in China, and the Sir Joseph Hotung Programme in Law, Human Rights and Peace Building in the Middle East in 2003, which continues to this day.
 For his contribution and participation in many educational and governmental organisations and his numerous charitable activities, Sir Joseph was knighted by Queen Elizabeth in 1993.
 He was awarded an Hon.
 DLitt at the University of Hong Kong in 1997 and an Hon.
 DSc (Economics) at the University of London in 2003.